 New Zealand Astrobiology Network is a charitable trust established in 2016.
 The trust is dedicated to encouraging, assisting, and promoting astrobiology in New Zealand.
 We also help provide access to programmes in astrobiology education and outreach around the world.

 What we do

 New Zealand is considered to be an excellent field site for astrobiological research.
 For example, there are unique extremophiles in the hot springs in Rotorua, Lake Taupo area and we can easily access the KT Boundary or the Dry Valleys in Antarctica.
 We are continually expanding our network of scientists throughout New Zealand with excellent credentials in interdisciplinary research that contribute to astrobiology.
 Skills in microbiology, ecology, biosecurity, physics, astronomy, radio astronomy and geology, only to count a few, represent an accessible yet rich knowledge base with local expertise.

-We hope you will join the astrobiology network in New Zealand and we look forward to hearing from you.
+It is an incredible journey and we hope you will be part of it.
+We hope you will support our astrobiology network in New Zealand and we look forward to hearing from you.